4SIGHTalgo/Back-test-and-Optimization-UI/README.md

 - **Parameter optimization** – Launch grid search experiments that iterate over user-defined parameter ranges, track progress, and highlight the best-performing configuration using a composite objective.

 ## Validation
 The backtest engine has been validated against TradingView using a moving-average crossover strategy.
 Matching the strategy’s optimized parameters between platforms produced near-identical equity curves and trade statistics, demonstrating parity between the two environments.
+The following image of the equity curve is the same equity curve seen in our optimization tab.
+Slight differences in metrics can be attributed to data variance.

 <img width="1640" height="470" alt="Screenshot 2025-10-06 182113" src="https://github.com/user-attachments/assets/2b062271-55b8-4f89-9f4d-8553539fec01" />